This article is work in progress. Last update: May 2026.

 North Brabant – The Welcoming South of the Netherlands.

-While its past is rich, we’ll keep the history short: the area was once part of the Duchy of Brabant and became North Brabant when Belgium and the Netherlands split in the 19th century.
-Some of the strangest remnants of this division can still be seen in Baarle-Nassau, where houses are split by international borders running right through living rooms.
+The area was once part of the Duchy of Brabant and became North Brabant when Belgium and the Netherlands split in the 19th century.
+Some of the strangest remnants of this division can still be seen in Baarle-Nassau, where streets and even houses are split by international borders running right through living rooms.

-Today, Brabant is a well-developed, urbanised province, yet it’s full of peaceful countryside, lovely villages, and scenic walking and cycling routes.
-Unlike the canal-covered lowlands of the west, most of Brabant sits above sea level – so it feels slightly different from other Dutch provinces.
+Today, Brabant is a well-developed, urbanised province, yet it’s full of peaceful countryside, lovely villages, and scenic walking and cycling routes — like most Dutch areas.
+Unlike the canal-covered lowlands of the west, most of Brabant sits above sea level, so it feels slightly different from other Dutch provinces.

 Brabant is divided into several regions, including De Peel, the Barony, the Kempen, the Brabantse Wal, and Hart van Brabant.